clewisdavis/The-Joy-of-React/course-notes.md

 ##### Not global

 - Keys only have to be unique within their array, the `key` prop does not have to be globally unique  across the entire application.
-- Each `.map()` cal produces a seperate arry, and so it's not a problem.
+- Each `.map()` cal produces a separate array, and so it's not a problem.

 #### Exercises, Iteration